base44/apps-examples/README.md

 # Base44 Example Apps

-This repository contains example apps built with [Base44](https://base44.com).
-Use these examples to learn how Base44 works and as starting points for your own projects.
+This repository contains example apps built with [Base44](https://base44.com) Backend-as-a-Service.
+Use these examples to learn how Base44 Backend-as-a-Service works and as starting points for your own projects.

 ## Getting started